Looking for a delicious way to prepare your halibut? This Creamy Halibut Chowder is simple, delicious, warming, and requires only one pot to make.

 - Add the prepped potatoes, celery, and garlic to the onions.
 Pour the veggie broth, the rest of the salt and pepper, and the nutmeg into the pot as well.6 cups vegetable broth, ¼ teaspoon nutmeg

-- Bring the soup to a simmer and cook for about 25-30 minutes uncovered until the potatoes are fork-tender.
+- Bring the soup to a low simmer and cook for about 25-30 minutes uncovered until the potatoes are fork tender.
 Stir occasionally with a wooden spoon so nothing sticks to the bottom of the pot and burns.

-- Use your hands or two forks to flake the seared halibut.
-Once the potatoes are fork-tender and the soup has thickened, remove the soup from the heat.
+- Use forks to flake the seared halibut.
+Once the potatoes are fork-tender and the soup has thickened, add the flaked halibut back to the pot and simmer a few more minutes until the halibut has reached 135°F.

 - Serve hot with scallions (optional) and a crack of fresh black pepper.
 I like to serve it with some crackers, croutons, or bread, too!scallions for garnish